Aligning Script Events with Narrative Texts: Introduction

 \section{Introduction}

 Event structure is a prominent topic in NLP.
-While semantic role labelers \cite{Gildea2002, Palmer2010} are well-established tools for the analysis of the internal structure of event descriptions, modeling relations between events has gained increasing attention in recent years.
-Research on event coreference \cite{Bejan2010, Lee2012}, temporal event ordering in newswire texts \cite{Ling2010}, as well as shared tasks on cross-document event ordering \cite[inter alia]{Minard2015} have in common that they model cross-document relations.
+While semantic role labelers \cite{Gildea2002,Palmer2010} are well-established tools for the analysis of the internal structure of event descriptions, modeling relations between events has gained increasing attention in recent years.
+Research on event coreference \cite{Bejan2010,Lee2012}, temporal event ordering in newswire texts \cite{Ling2010}, as well as shared tasks on cross-document event ordering \cite[inter alia]{Minard2015} have in common that they model cross-document relations.

 The focus of this paper is on the task of analyzing text-internal event structure.
 We share the view of a long tradition in NLP (see e.g.~\newcite{Schank1975, Chambers2009, Regneri2010}) that \textit{script knowledge} is of central importance to this task, i.e.~common-sense knowledge about events and their typical order in everyday activities (also referred to as \textit{scenarios}, \newcite{Barr1981}).
-Script knowledge guides expectation by predicting which type of event or discourse referent might be addressed next in a story \cite{Modi2016b}, allows to infer missing events from events explicitly mentioned \cite{Chambers2009, Jans2012, Rudinger2015b}, and to determine text-internal temporal order \cite{Modi2014, Frermann2014}.
+Script knowledge guides expectation by predicting which type of event or discourse referent might be addressed next in a story \cite{Modi2016b}, allows to infer missing events from events explicitly mentioned \cite{Chambers2009,Jans2012,Rudinger2015b}, and to determine text-internal temporal order \cite{Modi2014,Frermann2014}.

-We address the task of automatically mapping narrative texts to scripts , which will leverage explicit script knowledge for the afore-mentioned aspects of text understanding, as well as for downstream tasks such as textual entailment, question answering or paraphrase detection.
+We address the task of automatically mapping narrative texts to scripts, which will leverage explicit script knowledge for the afore-mentioned aspects of text understanding, as well as for downstream tasks such as textual entailment, question answering or paraphrase detection.

 We build on the work of \newcite{Regneri2010} and \newcite{Wanzare2016}, who collect explicit script knowledge via crowdsourcing, by asking people to describe everyday activities.
 These crowdsourced descriptions form a basis for high-quality automatic extraction of script structure without any human intervention \cite{Regneri2010, Wanzare2017}.
 The events of the resulting structure are defined as sets of alternative realizations, which cover lexical variation and provide paraphrase information.
 To the best of our knowledge, these advantages have not been explicitly used elsewhere.

 Aligning script structures with texts is a complex task.
 In a first attempt, we assume that three steps are necessary to solve it, although in the long run, an integrated approach will be preferable: First, the script which is addressed by the event mention must be identified.
 Second, it has to be decided whether a verb denotes a script event at all.
 Finally, event verbs need to be assigned a script-specific event type label.
 This work focuses on the last two steps: We use a corpus of narrative stories each of which is centered around a specific script scenario, and distinguish verbs related to the central script from all other verb occurrences with a simple decision tree classifier.
 We then train a sequence labeling model only on crowdsourced script data and assign event type labels to all script-related event verbs.